School of Liberal Studies and the Arts - Lynne Shea, Dean

 At present, Landmark College offers seven concentration options.

 Academic minors are available to Bachelor’s degree students as an option in the Landmark College curriculum.
 At least 21 credits are required for the successful completion of a minor.
+Minors are administered by academic departments within the schools as listed below

 There are six minors to choose from: